danwerner21/UniFLEX/README.md

 an extensive set of systemcalls via SWI3, user process traps (illegal memory, interrupt blocking, illegal instruction) HW dependent, drivers for serial port, parallel port, floppy, WD1002 and IDE, kernel source available.

 TSC wrote their code modular and very structured.
-One part is the basic kernel, this code was completely hardware independent.
+One code set is the basic kernel, this code was completely hardware independent.
 Another part (in mach_m1) is machine dependent.
 I adapted that code specifically for the CPU09XXX system.
 They also made some runtime settings configurable with the 'tune' utility.
 The original code had also a 'install' function, that was meant to defeat copying of UniFLEX.
-I trew that out in my adaption as it has no longer any merit.
+I threw that out in my adaption as it has no longer any merit.

 A friend gave me his CS System that he ran professionally up to 1995!
 It still works, even the SASI Hard disk and it helps me now to recover the missing pieces in knowledge and it is fun to use it again.